On a Hidden Supersymmetry of Cosmological Billiards: Introduction

 \ssec{Hyperbolic Lie algebras and almost affine Lie superalgebras} In what follows the ground field is $\Cee$; all Cartan matrices $A$ are supposed to be indecomposable and normalized so that $A_{ii} = 0$ or 1 or 2; moreover, $A_{ij} =0\Longleftrightarrow A_{ji} =0$.
 For details, and the construction of the Lie (super)algebras $\fg(A)$ from its Chevalley generators, see \cite{CCLL, GL, BGL, BLS}.

-If the Lie (super)algebra $\fg(A)$ grows polynomially in its Chevalley generators and is not finite-dimensional, it is called an \textit{affine Kac--Moody (super)algebra}.
-For the results of classifications of finite-dimensional and affine Kac-Moody Lie superalgebras with Cartan matrices, see \cite{Se3} and \cite{vdL} for symmetrizable matrices, and \cite{HS} for non-symmetrizable matrices; a~general conjecture on the list of $\Zee$-graded Lie superalgebras of polynomial growth (see \cite{LSS, BLS}) analogous to Kac's conjecture proved by O.~Mathieu (see \cite{M}) is still open.
+If the Lie algebra $\fg(A)$ grows polynomially in its Chevalley generators and is not finite-dimensional, it is called an \textit{affine Kac--Moody algebra}.
+Let us explain why this definition can not be literally applied to Lie superalgebras.

+To better visualize Lie superalgebras with Cartan matrix and of polynomial growth (unlike the non-super case, not all of them are affine Kac-Moody: some of them are ``stringy", see \cite{CCLL}) we need the following relatively recently distinguished notion which elucidates which ingredients in the structure of affine Kac-Moody are important and what for.
+Recall (for examples, see \cite{BLS,BKLS}) that a \textit{NIS-Lie (super)algebra} $\fa$ is the one endowed with a Non-degenerate Invariant Symmetric bilinear form; and its \textit{double extension} is the Lie (super)algebra $\widehat \fa=(\fc\inplus\fa)\inplus\fd$, the semi-direct sum, where $\fc$ is a 1-dimensional center and $\fd$ is a 1-dimensional space of derivations.
+The double extension is ``interesting" (not isomorphic to the direct sum $\fa\oplus (\fc\oplus\fd)$) if the central extension is non-trivial and the derivation is outer, see \cite{BKLS}.)

-The affine Kac-Moody Lie algebra is either a~\textit{double extension} (for a~succinct definition, see \cite{BLS,BKLS}) of the loop algebra $\fa^{\ell(1)}$ with values in a~simple finite-dimensional Lie algebra $\fa$, or the double extension of the \lq\lq twisted" loop algebra $\fa_\varphi^{\ell(k)}$ corresponding to the fixed points of the degree $k$ automorphism $\varphi$ of the target Lie algebra $\fa$ (this $\varphi$ corresponding to a~ symmetry of the Dynkin graph of $\fa$).
+The affine Kac-Moody Lie algebra is a~\textit{double extension} of the loop algebra $\fa^{\ell(1)}:=\fa\otimes\Cee[t, t^{-1}]$ with values in a~simple finite-dimensional Lie algebra $\fa$, or of the \lq\lq twisted" loop algebra $\fa_\varphi^{\ell(k)}$ corresponding to the fixed points of the degree $k$ automorphism $\varphi$ of the target Lie algebra $\fa$ (this $\varphi$ corresponds to a~ symmetry of the Dynkin graph of $\fa$).
 Each of these affine Kac--Moody algebras has a~symmetrizable Cartan matrix, its Dynkin graph is the extended Dynkin diagram, see \cite{K}.

-In the super case, there are simple target superalgebras $\fb$ without Cartan matrices, but a~double extension of $\fb_\varphi^{\ell(k)}$ may have a~Cartan matrix; and the other way round: even if $\fb$ has a~Cartan matrix, some of the twisted loops $\fb_\varphi^{\ell(k)}$ or their double extensions have no Cartan matrix, see \cite{BLS}.
+In the super case, there are simple finite-dimensional superalgebras $\fb$ without Cartan matrices, but a~double extension of $\fb_\varphi^{\ell(k)}$ may have a~Cartan matrix; and the other way round: even if $\fb$ has a~Cartan matrix, some of the twisted loops $\fb_\varphi^{\ell(k)}$, or their double extensions, have no Cartan matrix, see \cite{BLS}.

+For the results of classifications of Lie superalgebras with symmetrizable Cartan matrix, see \cite{Se3} and \cite{vdL} for finite-dimensional Lie superalgebras and infinite-dimensional Lie superalgebras of polynomial growth, and \cite{HS} for Lie superalgebras of polynomial growth with non-symmetrizable Cartan matrices.
+A~general conjecture on the list of $\Zee$-graded Lie superalgebras of polynomial growth (see \cite{LSS, BLS}) analogous to Kac's conjecture proved by O.~Mathieu (see \cite{M}) is still open.

+In the indescribable sea of Lie (super)algebras with Cartan matrix of exponential growth there are islands consisting of interesting algebras; moreover, they can be completely classified.
+We will consider two of such sets.

 $\bullet$ A~given \textbf{Cartan matrix} $A$ with entries in the ground field is said to be \textit{almost affine} if the Lie (super)algebra determined by it is not finite-dimensional or affine Kac--Moody, but the Lie (super)algebra determined by any \textit{main} submatrix of $A$, i.e., the submatrix obtained by striking out any row and any column intersecting on the main diagonal, is a~sum of finite-dimensional or affine Lie (super)algebras.